Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-While theme parks do tend to be jam packed during holiday weeks, including Thanksgiving, when most kids are out of school, many, like Disney World and Universal Studios, have extended hours that makes it easier to enjoy the rides and shows without battling massive crowds.
-Plus, at Disney World you’ll find all sorts of options for Thanksgiving meals so you don’t have to miss out on the traditional feast.
+While theme parks do tend to be jam-packed during holiday weeks, including Thanksgiving, when most kids are out of school, many, like Disney World and Universal Studios, have extended hours that makes it easier to enjoy the rides and shows without battling massive crowds.
+Plus, at Disney World, you’ll find all sorts of options for Thanksgiving meals so you don’t have to miss out on the traditional feast.
 They’re typically offered at restaurants inside Downtown Disney as well as many of the Disney resorts.
-Disney Cruise Line even hosts a special Thanksgiving at Sea Cruise that includes a traditional turkey dinner, Disney characters in holiday-themed costumes, seasonal décor and live football broadcasts.

-If you really want to do it up right, head to the Big Apple, famous for its Thanksgiving Day Parade, attracting thousands of participants and over three million spectators each year, plus more than 50 million viewers that watch from home.
+If you really want a classic Thanksgiving experience, head to the Big Apple, famous for its Macy’s Thanksgiving Day Parade, attracting thousands of participants and over three million spectators each year, plus more than 50 million viewers that watch from home.
 This annual pageant is made up of massive balloons, floats, cheerleaders, marching bands, clowns, Broadway shows and loads of celebrities.
 If the crowds turn you off, consider staying at one of the hotels along the parade route where you can watch the festivities from the comfort of your room.
 And, be sure to stay for Black Friday if you like to shop – that’s when the city’s many amazing retailers begin their holiday sales.
 Just keep in mind that if you’d like to enjoy Thanksgiving dinner at a restaurant here, you’ll need to make your reservation now.

 While you’ll have to bundle up and endure some chilly temperatures, Chicago offers all sorts of free holiday activities and attractions that make it a great place to be on Thanksgiving weekend.
-The festivities begin on Wednesday night, when the mayor lights up the official Christmas tree.
-The next morning, the three-hour long annual Thanksgiving Day Parade kicks off.
-One of the largest in the country, you’ll need to arrive early for a good spot as it starts at 8 a.m. on State Street, working its way to Congress Parkway and Randolph Street, with a spectacle of giant helium balloons, award-winning marching bands, performance groups, equestrian units, dance troupes, local and national celebrities, rhythmic drum lines and more.
+The festivities begin on Wednesday night when the mayor lights up the official Christmas tree.
+The next morning, the three-hour-long annual Thanksgiving Day Parade kicks off.
+One of the largest in the country, you’ll need to arrive early for a good spot as it starts early on State Street, working its way to Congress Parkway and Randolph Street, with a spectacle of giant helium balloons, award-winning marching bands, performance groups, equestrian units, dance troupes, local and national celebrities, rhythmic drum lines and more.
 Friday features the “wreathing of the lions” at the Art Institute of Chicago, when the museums two lion statues are covered with evergreen wreaths, followed by a party inside.
-Over at Millennium Park, visitors can enjoy free ice skating and caroling.
+Over at Millennium Park, visitors can enjoy ice skating and caroling.

-New Orleans is a renowned place for partying and fabulous food, so it’s no surprise that they do up the Thanksgiving holiday right too.
+New Orleans is an exciting city known for partying and fabulous food, so it’s no surprise that they do up the Thanksgiving holiday right too.
 Along with po’ boys, crawfish and vignettes, New Orleans gave birth to a modern Thanksgiving tradition, the turducken.
 This triple-poultry dish is a chicken stuffed into a duck, stuffed into a turkey, and it can be savored at a number of local eateries.
 Deep-fried turkey is commonly served here too.
-You can also take in a great parade, with the Bayou Classic Thanksgiving Day Parade that kicks off at 3:30 pm.
+You can also take in a great parade, with the Bayou Classic Thanksgiving Day Parade.
 The parade travels down Decatur Street, passing Jackson Square and Washington Artillery Park, ending at The French Market, where kids (and the kid at heart) can have their photo taken with Santa afterward.
 The next day, walk off all that food by attending the opening of Celebration in the Oaks at City Park, when trees are draped with hundreds of thousands of twinkling lights, and a train traverses for two miles through 25 acres of brilliant displays.

 Santa Barbara is a beautiful vacation destination in every season, with its mild, year-round Mediterranean climate.
 Nestled between the dramatic Santa Ynez Mountains and the glistening blue expanse of the Pacific, it’s been dubbed the “American Riviera.”
 Not only will you find a multitude of fantastic restaurants serving Thanksgiving dinner, but most pair them with outstanding local wines from the area’s notable vineyards.
 In fact, located in Santa Ynez Valley Wine Country, this is an especially ideal destination for vino enthusiasts.
 Home to a diverse array of wines, made from grapes near the ocean in Lompoc up to the inlands of Happy Canyon, you can take a short scenic drive to Los Olivos to visit more than a dozen wine tasting rooms, and even more in places like Solvang and Buellton.
 In town over the weekend, be sure and take a walk down State Street to visit the Funk Zone for wine tasting and gallery browsing too.